framely/community/docs/guide/build-service.md

 ![show functions](/images/guide/build-service/show-functions.png)
 :::

 Now that you have finished declaring a service.
-You can [view your changes](../reference/platform/versioncontrol.md#view-your-changes) and merge your branch into the master.
+You can [view your changes and merge your branch into the master](./opencui-flow.md#review-and-merge-pull-request).

-### Build CUI
+### Build conversational user interface for the service
-OpenCUI allow you to use [annotations](../reference/annotations/overview.md) to define how the bot interacts with users.
-These annotations can be viewed in two layers: a language independent interaction layer and the language layer where you add templates and exemplars.
-Templates demonstrate how dialog act should be rendered in a language, and exemplars define how text should be converted to event.

-#### Create skills
-To expose a functionality through conversational user interface, we need to define a skill.
-A skill is essentially a function that a user can trigger through conversations.
-The input parameters of function are captured by skill's slots and the response can be defined in its response section.
+To offer a functionality through a conversational user interface, you need to define a skill.
+A skill is essentially a function type with dialog annotations, allowing chatbot to create a callable object to activate the service.
+The input parameters of the function are captured by the skill's slots, and the function's return can be displayed using its response.

+ As always, to build a type, we should first define its dependent types.
+In this case, the skill you will build does not require new types, so let's show you how to define a skill that utilizes service APIs right away.

+#### Build a skill

+Although there are two API functions that need to be exposed, only one skill is necessary.
+To determine which API functions should be grouped together, consider their simplest description without mentioning parameters or return values.
+If two API functions have the same description, they should be triggered by the same skill.

+##### Create a skill
-To create a skill to manage users' questions on business hours with and without a specific date:
+To create a skill to manage users' questions on business hours:

 1. Within the module hours, go to **Types** page, click **Create** on the right side, and select **Create skill**.
 2. Enter _ShowHours_ as the skill label.
 3. To get a specific day from a user, use [DatePicker](../reference/plugins/components/datepicker).
 DatePicker is an official CUI component, so you need to import [components](https://build.opencui.io/org/io.opencui/agent/components/struct/frame/63c8aea6517f06c1880e3cff) to the module hours first.
 4. After successful import, go back to module hours and refresh your webpage.
 5. In the skill **ShowHours**, add a slot with type **io.opencui.components.dataEntry.DatePicker**.
+The DatePicker is a CUI component that is designed to make it easier for users to enter a date.

-#### Add the service
+##### Add the service
 To access the functions in the service, you need to add the service first:

 Go to the skill **ShowHours** page, in the **Services** section, click **Select service** and select **IHours**.
 Leave the **Service label** as default and click **Save**.